ijlaldev007/travel-app/README.md

 ### Authentication Components
 - **AuthCard**: A centered card container for authentication forms with rounded corners and drop shadow
-- **Logo**: The Tourvisto logo component that can be reused across the app
+- **Logo**: The Raahi logo component that can be reused across the app
 - **SocialButton**: Button for social authentication (Google Sign-in)
 - **AuthBackground**: Full-screen background with travel-themed illustration